 I began blogging in October of 2012.
-These last 3 plus years have been enlightening for me as I have worked out my feelings about church and faith.
+It has been enlightening for me as I have worked out my feelings about church and faith.
 Some of this journey has been messy and hasn’t seemed to make a whole lot of sense.
 Yet some of this journey has been messy in that holy, rebuilding from the ground up kind of way.
 I’ve learned a lot about myself and still find I don’t know all that much.
 This quote really does sum up how I see myself…

 “When I get honest, I admit I am a bundle of paradoxes.
 I believe and I doubt, I hope and I get discouraged, I love and I hate.
 I feel bad about feeling good, I feel guilty about not feeling guilty.
 I am trusting and I am suspicious.
 I am honest and I still play games…